Forty Continuous Years of Practice

 In this time frame the firm continued to focus on architectural interiors and completed many more projects for its key corporate clients in Chicago, Atlanta, Phoenix, New York and Indianapolis.
 The firm also expanded its area of expertise to the hospitality industry.
 Included was the design of a 250 room condo hotel in the Chicago suburbs as well as a design study for a 300 room hotel at Midway airport and a 175 room facility in downtown Indianapolis.
 Unique projects completed during this era included the expansion and renovation of an historic recreation building for a suburban Chicago park district and a 250 seat cafeteria for the Federal Reserve Bank of Chicago.

 In mid 2008 the firm altered it’s operating system.
 Building on 30 years of experience assembling teams of experts and using the business model of one our key clients, the movie industry, the nature of the firm changed from a static office environment to an unfixed and dynamic virtual office.
-This update in the operating system plugged directly into the “gig” economy and created the groundwork for a strategic partnership with one of our architect & development partners “populance” in Madison WI.
-The name ASC Architects changed to drivearchitecture as a way to capture the nature of this virtual dynamism.
-Given the nature of the changing economy and the ongoing challenges of working with limited natural resources this decision was prescient.
-When many firms failed during the great recession, drivearchitecture not only survived but prospered, focusing on health care facilities, multifamily residential projects, historic restorations and a host of design work for custom single family home clients.
+This update in the operating system plugged directly into the “virtual” economy and created the groundwork for a strategic partnership with one of our architect & development partners “populance” in Madison WI.
+The name ASC Architects was changed to drivearchitecture as a way to capture the nature of this virtual dynamism.
+Along with our other experience this decade offered the opportunity to design 120,000 SF of urgent care hospital facilities as well as several high-rise mixed use urban projects.